IETF-OPS-AD/Liaisons/LS-out-ITU-reply to-1983.md

    * RFC 8665: OSPFv3 Extensions for Segment Routing
    * RFC 8665: IS-IS Extensions for Segment Routing

-Note that some other SRv6-related specification are being finalized by SPRING, in particular.
+Note that some other SRv6-related specifications are being finalized by SPRING.
 Notably, "Compressed SRv6 Segment List Encoding (CSID)" [3] is planned for publication by the IETF in the coming few months.